WafryAhamed/Daily-Food-Planner-Application/README.md

-# 🍽️ ChefBuddy - Android Appp
+# 🍽️ ChefBuddy - Android Apppp

 Chef Buddy is your personal meal planning assistant – built with Java, MVP architecture, and TheMealDB API.